2i2c-org/2i2c-org.github.io/content/_index.md

         {{< servicetech >}}

+        2i2c's [community hub platform and consultancy services](/platform) ensure your community makes the best use of open infrastructure for interactive computing in the cloud.

-        We serve **over 90 communities across the globe** with **over 7000 active users** that are dedicated to creating and sharing knowledge.
+        We serve **over 90 communities across the globe** with **over 7000 active users** dedicated to creating and sharing knowledge.
 See [our community impact stories](/communities) for inspiration.

         <style>
           #who-logos {